LearnersGuild/learning-os/support/roles.md

 - Acting as a liaison and representative of the company to the learners
 - Demonstrating and reinforcing effective learning habits and practices

+## Investor

+## Purpose

+Great Learners are identified and given financial support to play and achieve dignified livelihood.

+## Accountabilities

+- Supporting Learners financially in their journey towards dignified livelihood.

 ## Moderator

 ### Purpose